Labex

 • Through collaborations and PhD supervisions with LOFPA (ETS – Montréal – Canada) and Pprime (Poitiers – France) we have for example shown the interest of these treatments “in temperatures” for improving the fatigue life of stainless steels as well as a range of Al and Ti based alloys.

-Learn more: On the high cycle fatigue resistance of austenitic stainless steels with surface gradient microstructures: effect of load ratio and associated residual stress modifications.
-Authors: C Dureau, M Arzaghi, R Massion, Y Nadot, T. Grosdidier, Materials Science and Engineering A 840, 142916, 2022
+Learn more: C. Dureau, M. Arzaghi, R. Massion, Y. Nadot, and T. Grosdidier.
+On the high cycle fatigue resistance of austenitic stainless steels with surface gradient microstructures: effect of load ratio and associated residual stress modifications.
+Materials Science and Engineering A 840, 142916, 2022.

 SURFACE TREATMENT BY PLASMA ELECTROLYTIC OXIDATION (PEO)